 Others may feel that their organization provides them with growth opportunities and cares for their wellbeing, but that their boss is nowhere to be found when it comes to providing support.

 So, what’s the consequence when managers experience an imbalance in support from their organization and boss?
 And is it the same for first-level managers and middle-level managers?

 Our study found that it varies by leader level.

 For first-level managers, one source of support is no more important than the other.
 First-level managers reported about the same levels of turnover, commitment, and satisfaction if they had high levels of support from the boss and low levels of support from their organization, or vice versa.
 No one source of support is more important than the other for first-level managers; they need to feel they’re supported by both their boss and organization.

-On the other hand, for middle-level managers, the level of support from their boss matters much less than the level of support from the organization.
+On the other hand, for mid-level managers, the level of support from their boss matters much less than the level of support from the organization.
 If organizational support is lacking for middle managers, the level of support they receive from superiors doesn’t matter.
 Middle-level managers are going to be less committed to their organization, less satisfied with their jobs, and more likely to leave for other opportunities.

 In fact, middle-level managers with an unsupportive boss can still feel committed to their organizations, satisfied with their jobs, and be unlikely to leave — as long as they feel supported by the larger organization.

 Show Your Employees Support So They Don’t Want to Leave

 As we’ve noted, satisfaction and commitment are at their highest, and intention to leave and turnover are at their lowest when managers receive support from both their supervisor and the organization.

 You can never have too much support, but all sources of support do not have an equal impact on the experience of all employees.